ezbc/ezbc.github.io/_posts/2015-07-16-Backgrounds.md

 <img src="/images/2015-07-16/california_planck_binned_fineres_likelihood_wi.png" style="float: left; width: 48%; margin-right: 1%; margin-bottom: 0.5em;"/>

 Figure 2. - California likelihoods.
-The silly $$HI$$ width was worrying so I performed a 2D background fit on California outlined in this [post](/2015/06/29/Data-Updates-and-Backgrounds/).
-This narrow $$HI$$ width is because the model is finding a high intercept fits best, with vary little
+The tiny $$HI$$ width is worrying.
+In an attempt to address this strange behavior, I performed a 2D background fit on California outlined in this [post](/2015/06/29/Data-Updates-and-Backgrounds/).
+This narrow $$HI$$ width is because the model is finding a high intercept fits best, while only a small component of $$HI$$ emission correlates with the dust.
-$$HI$$ emission.
 The model believes that there is little dust which is associated with the clouds $$HI$$.

 The unmasked region used to fit the model is the diffuse, low-$$A_V$$ south-east region of California.
 See [later in the post](#california_mask) for